petersatria/petersatria/README.md

 <p align="center">
-  You can Support my work by Sharing and giving a ⭐ to my repositories
+  You can support my work by sharing and giving a ⭐ to my repositories
  <div align="center">
    Also, you can fork the repositories if you want.
  </div>